freakingjesus/SimpleNotepad/README.md

 ## Syncing Across Devices

 The notepad stores data in your browser by default.
+To share notes between different browsers or devices without running a server, add your Supabase credentials to `index.html`.
+Set `SUPABASE_URL` and `SUPABASE_ANON_KEY` to the values from your project and the page will read and write the `notes` table automatically.

-To share notes between different browsers or devices, run the included Node.js server.
-The server requires **Node.js 18 or newer**:
+You can still run the Node.js server if you want a local `notes.txt` copy or to access the Gemini endpoint.
+It requires **Node.js 18 or newer**:

 ```bash
 npm install
 npm start
 ```

-This command launches the sync server on port 3000.
-While it runs, open `index.html` in your browser to use the notepad.
-Your notes automatically save and sync a few seconds after you stop typing.

 To run the automated tests: